HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/configuration/dam_indexing/configure_dam_indexing.md

 OpenSearch must be enabled.

-## Adding OpenSearch middleware and DAM Indexing configurations to enable DAM Indexing
+## Adding OpenSearch middleware and enabling DAM Indexing

-Go to the `values.yaml` file and refer to the following sample Helm values to add configurations of OpenSearch middleware and DAM Indexing:
+Go to the `values.yaml` file and refer to the following sample Helm values to configure OpenSearch middleware and enable DAM Indexing:

 ```yaml
 configuration: